sgmurphy/wordpress-plugins/automatic-translator-addon-for-loco-translate/readme.txt

 In addition to its efficiency and ease of use, the Automatic Translate Addon also provides high-quality translations.
 Machine translation technology is constantly improving and is able to provide accurate translations for the most common use cases.
 This makes it a reliable solution for website owners who need to translate their content quickly, without sacrificing quality.

+**❗ Important Notice:** This addon only provides settings to use third-party auto-translation widgets and services(Yandex, Google, DeepL, etc.), it does not provide any translation service.
+So we don't guarantee 100% correctness, please check all translated text carefully before making it live on your production site.
+If any auto-translate provider stops providing auto-translation widgets or services in the future, in that case, the plugin will not support that translation provider.

 > **Important Notice:-** This plugin works as an auto-translate addon for the Loco Translate official plugin latest version(2.4.4 or higher).